 Wigan Autistic Theatre Company (WATC) is a new inclusive project set up by writer Martin Spencer and filmmaker Sammy Holden with the support of The Old Courts Arts Centre.
-The project launched back in June 2019 and is about to bring their first production – Wheeler Fortune to the stage in April.
+The project launched in June 2019 and is about to bring their first production – Wheeler Fortune to the stage in April of the same year.

 The show follows the Wheeler family; Vera, Billy and Vera’s best friend Paris Dakota, as they are plucked from obscurity to become contestants on the exciting game show Cracker Quiz.
 Little do they know this is only the beginning of their adventure.

-The Old Courts are delighted to be supporting such a brilliant project and fortunate to host the first production.
+The Old Courts are delighted and honoured to have supported such a brilliant project and fortunate to host the first production.

 Martin Spencer ready for Wheeler Fortune to take to the stage at The Old Courts

 WATC prides itself on inclusivity and has welcomed members with Autism, Tourette’s syndrome, Borderline Personality Disorder, Psychosis and Anxiety.
 Highlighting how WATC have adapted to the needs of members so that they can engage with the arts and perform.

 “Some people with Autism & Additional needs struggle to get on stage and we want members to be able to overcome that by creating a safe environment in which there’s no time pressure to learn scripts.
 We want to create high-quality performances in a relaxed environment” – Martin Spencer Co-Founder of WATC.